Mallenby History, Family Crest & Coats of Arms

 Early History of the Mallenby family

 This web page shows only a small excerpt of our Mallenby research.
-Another 53 words (4 lines of text) covering the years 1316 and 1412 are included under the topic Early Mallenby History in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) covering the years 1316 and 1412 are included under the topic Early Mallenby History in all our PDF Extended History products and printed products wherever possible.

 Mallenby Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Mellanby, Mellanbie, Mellsanby, Melsanby, Melanbie, Melanby, Mellerby, Melerby, Melanbie, Melmerbie, Mellmerby, Mellmerby, Mellmerbie, Mallansby, Malansbie, Mallansbie, Malansby, Melmerby, Mellenbie, Mellenby, Melenby, Melenbie, Mallenbray, Malenbray, Melanbray, Melanbry, Malenbry, Melsanby and many more.

 Early Notables of the Mallenby family (pre 1700)

 More information is included under the topic Early Mallenby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mallenby family to Ireland

 Some of the Mallenby family moved to Ireland, but this topic is not covered in this excerpt.

 Migration of the Mallenby family